ppopoff/scala-course/en/textbook/ch5_out_of_standard_library/0_hlists.md

 In this section we will talk about the most an promising data structure that will be included in `Dotty` and further versions of `Scala`.
 [The first originated][hlists-haskell] in 2004 as `Haskell` library for heterogeneous lists.
-They are also implemented in `shapeless` -- a library that was created by Miles Sabin for generic programming in `Scala`.
+They are also implemented in `Shapeless` -- a library that was created by Miles Sabin for generic programming in `Scala`.
 It is used inside `Parboiled`, `Finch`, and [other][built-with-shapeless] libraries.
-Here we will talk about `Hlists` -- the most notorious feature of `Shapeless`

 `HList` - is a data structure that can be thought as a hybrid of linked list and tuple.
 Here's the example: